Winnipeg Housing Market

 Housing Market Trends

 Over the second half of 2022, higher rates pressured Canadian housing markets and caused both activity and prices to decline.
 The Bank of Canada announced a pause in rising Bank of Canada benchmark rates late in January 2023.
-Markets initially expected policy rates to start falling as early as October 2023.
+Some Market participants initially expected policy rates to start falling as early as October 2023.
 Thus, buyers returned to the housing market.
 As a result, Winnipeg, like many Canadian housing markets, saw rapid growth in price and activity between January and June 2023 after declining during the preceding eight months.

 Home Prices in Winnipeg

-Winnipeg Housing Market Statistics for All Property Types in August 2024
+Winnipeg Housing Market Statistics for All Property Types in October 2024

 Average Sold Price